March for Australia: Reactions

 Some leaders of immigrant communities warned community members to stay inside and avoid the protests in case of potential violence.

-Federal MP Bob Katter held a press conference on 28 August, in which he expressed support for the protests.
-He was asked a question by a Nine News reporter about Katter's Lebanese heritage, to which Katter responded by threatening to punch the reporter in the mouth in a clip that became a viral internet meme.
+Federal parliamentarian Bob Katter held a press conference on 28 August, in which he expressed support for the protests.
+He was asked a question by a Nine News reporter about Katter's Lebanese heritage, to which Katter responded by threatening to punch the reporter in the mouth.